ZmnSCPxj/clboss/README.md

     lightning-cli clboss-unmanage ${NODEID} lnfee

+After the above command, you can set the fee manually with the normal C-Lightning `setchannelfee` command.

 The second parameter, `tags`, is a string containing a comma-separated set of unmanagement tags.
-After this, you can ste the fee manually with the normal C-Lightning `setchannelfee` command.
+For example, you can require that opening channels to a particular node is done only by your manual intervention, even if CLBOSS decides later that opening channels to that node is a good idea, and also require that CLBOSS not set channel fees automatically:

+    lightning-cli clboss-unmanage ${NODEID} lnfee,open

 To resume full management of the node, give an empty string: